Emulating the impact of additional proton-proton interactions in the ATLAS simulation by pre-sampling sets of inelastic Monte Carlo events: Computing performance comparison

 From the memory usage point of view, the \mcoverlay load is similar to the \standardmethod and well below the (soft) production limit of \(\sim \SI{2}{GB} \) per core (see \Fig{\ref{fig:perf_mem}}) for the \( \mu \) values observed during \RunTwo and expected for \RunThr.
 However, compared to the \standardmethod, the \mcoverlay \simc puts less stress on the I/O system both because, as is mentioned above, the presampled \pileup dataset files are about a factor of five smaller and because they can be read sequentially.
 The sequential reading is possible because the random access necessary to combine the minimum-bias input files in the \standardmethod is now performed only once at the presampling stage.
-Hence, the presampled \pileup RDO production, with its heavier requirements, can be performed on a limited subset of ATLAS MC production sites designed to cope well with such workloads; the subsequent \mcoverlay \simc will then run on all resources available to ATLAS, utilising sites that have previously been excluded for reconstruction due to insufficient I/O or disk resources.
-The smaller I/O requirements from the \mcoverlay \simc jobs simplify the production workflow, and make it possible to transfer the \pileup datasets on demand to the computing node at a given production site, where they are needed.
+Hence, the presampled \pileup RDO production, with its heavier requirements, can be performed on a limited subset of ATLAS MC production sites designed to cope well with such workloads; the subsequent \mcoverlay \simc will then run on all resources available to ATLAS, utilising the \( \approx 20\% \) of sites that have previously been excluded for reconstruction due to insufficient I/O or disk resources.
+The reduced input size also enables the usage of opportunistic resources such as high-performance computing (HPC) sites, which typically have less available storage for ATLAS.\@ The smaller I/O requirements from the \mcoverlay \simc jobs simplify the production workflow, and make it possible to transfer the \pileup datasets on demand to the computing node at a given production site, where they are needed.
 If network speed is further increased in the future, it might even be possible to access them directly via the network during the job from a remote storage site.

 The Analysis Object Data (AOD) event size written to disk is the same for both methods, i.e.\ there is neither advantage nor disadvantage in using the \mcoverlay \simc in this regard.
 However, the many simulated minimum-bias events do not have to be distributed as widely any more throughout the year as they only need to be accessed once for creating the presampled events.
 These presampled events need to be made available widely though.
 It is expected that these two effects roughly cancel out but operational experience is needed to understand how to distribute the presampled sample in the most effective way.